omarudolley/sandbox-definitions/README.md

 # Getting started

-Press `Use template` to create a new repo from this template and define your data products there.
+Press `Use this template` to create a new repo from this template and define your data products there.

-## Adding new Data Product Definition
+## Adding new Data Product Definitions

 There are two ways of contribution: